danielfm/aws-limits-exporter/README.md

 ### AWS Credentials

-For the controller to work, it must have access to AWS credentials in `~/.aws/credentials`, or via `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
+For this to work, it must have access to AWS credentials in `~/.aws/credentials`, or via `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-The following IAM policy describes which actions the user must be able to perform in order for the controller to work:
+The following IAM policy describes which actions the user must be able to perform in order for this server to work:

 ```json
 {